Cray-HPE/docs-csm/upgrade/1.2/scripts/upgrade/Upgrade_automation.md

-# Upgrade automation
+# Upgrade Automation

 This document describes how we automate upgrade process.
-In a nutshell, an upgrade is to upload new artifacts into a running system, then rebuild each ncn with newer images we uploaded and deploy new charts after storage/k8s nodes are upgraded.
+In a nutshell, an upgrade is:
+1. Upload new artifacts into a running system
+1. Rebuild each NCN with the newly uploaded images
+1. Deploy new charts after all NCNs are upgraded.

 ## Prerequisites

-Everything we need before upgrade a ncn.
+Everything we need before upgrading an NCN.
 > NOTE:
 >
->   The prereq script is required to run on both m001 and m002.
-If an action is only needed to run once, developers should add logic to avoid running such action again on m002.
+>   The `prerequisites.sh` script is required to run on both `ncn-m001` and `ncn-m002`.
+If an action is only needed to run once, developers must add logic to avoid running this action both times the script is executed.

-## NCN Node upgrade
+## NCN Upgrade

 Detailed implementation of how each type of node is being upgraded.

 > NOTE:
 >
-> Depends on the type of node, we have to deal with backup/restore/health check differently.
-So each type of ncn has its own script for special handling
+> Depending on the type of node, we have to deal with backup/restore/health check differently.
+So each type of NCN has its own script for special handling

 ## CSM Services Upgrade

-Everything we do after storage/k8s nodes are upgraded.
-The most important part here is to deploy new charts but we also have other actions depends on a particular upgrade here.
-For example, kafka cluster might need some extra logic to upgrade which cannot be done within helm chart, we will put such logic here and run it before charts upgrade.
+Everything we do after the NCNs are upgraded.
+The most important part here is to deploy new charts, but depending on the specific upgrade being performed, there may also be other required actions.
+For example, the kafka cluster might need some extra logic to upgrade which cannot be done within its helm chart.
+Such logic is done during this portion of the upgrade.